Staff

 Therapists

-David Kamande, MSW, LSW
+David Kamande, MSW, LCSW

 David Kamande received his Bachelor’s degree in Psychology with an Applied Behavioral Analysis concentration from Purdue Global University.
 He received his Master's degree in Social Work from Western New Mexico University.
 David has worked with adults, young children, adolescents, and their families to meet individualized client’s needs.
 He has experience in outpatient, in-home therapy, and residential settings.